gilch/hissp/docs/style_guide.rst

    ;; in a lexical scope surrounding ``e``.
    ;; ...

-For `tag`\ s, use the number of hashes required for its minimum arity.
+For :term:`tag`\ s, use the number of hashes required for its minimum arity.
 The demunged names should be followed by the pronunciation in single quotes, if it's not obvious from the identifier: